sjtrotter/fedora-pxe-stub/README.md

 0. Setup remote PXE server
     - like shown in [fedora-pxe-setup](https://github.com/sjtrotter/fedora-pxe-setup)
     - Ensure networking is set up to where this server is available wherever you are installing this stub from.
-    - Record its IP address for later.
+    - Record its IP address/DNS name for later (the one you can access from the internet).
 1. create VM / Prep Server for Install
     - 2 CPUs
     - 2048 MB / 2 GB RAM